 It’s not an easy one; the land is in short supply, as they’re not making it anymore.
 Land designated for development is in even more short supply – local authorities are not allowing development on land in many areas which could alleviate the pressures in the building process.
 But why should they?
-Much of our green and pleasant land is either Green Belt, Area of Outstanding Beauty or just countryside.
+Much of our green and pleasant land is either a Green Belt, an Area of Outstanding Beauty or just countryside.
 Surely no one wants wall-to-wall development across our fields but local authorities are under pressure to meet housing targets conferred on them by the central government.

 So, what do we do?

 People need and want homes to live in.
 People need places to work.
 How do we balance the needs of the population with the requirements of nature, and our need as humans to have access to green space?
 The density of a new build development often precludes large landscape features, so we need to find a way to include small but highly diverse planted areas to give us enough biodiversity to hit the targets.
-Features such as the HydroPlanter, the modular rain garden giving small scale SuDS provision, and if planted well offer great biodiversity.
+Features such as the HydroPlanter, and the modular rain garden give small-scale SuDS provision, and if planted well offer great biodiversity.
 In some new developments, HydroPlanters are being installed at the property level – what we call MicroSuds.

 The project at Fletton Quays in Peterborough where we worked with the landscape architects, drainage engineers, Peterborough City Council, the developer and the contractors is a great example of collaboration to deliver a Sustainable Drainage landscape scene that is both functional, attractive and saved the developer over £700,000 in drainage costs.
-Tree planting and rain gardens equipped with RootSpace soil cells and bio-retention soil have established well and work effectively.
+Tree planting and rain gardens equipped with RootSpace soil cells and bio-retention soil have been established well and work effectively.

 Mandatory BNG and the Environment Act

-The new legislation regarding Biodiversity Net Gain – where new developments are required to show that they have increased biodiversity by a minimum of 10% – coming into effect in 2023, has helped focus attention on the need for planning for long term biodiversity.
-Whilst at the moment it is quite a blunt tool, with some potentially very biodiverse features not given the weighting we think they deserve, it will doubtless result in an improvement in the quality of the landscape.
+The new legislation regarding Biodiversity Net Gain – where new developments are required to show that they have increased biodiversity by a minimum of 10% – coming into effect in 2023, has helped focus attention on the need for planning for long-term biodiversity.
+Whilst at the moment it is a pretty blunt tool, with some potentially very biodiverse features not given the weighting we think they deserve, it will doubtless result in an improvement in the quality of the landscape.
 The emphasis on hedgerows and habitat creation does give the opportunity for a wide range of insect and mammal life, and the resulting food chain increase.

 In conclusion, it is possible and cost-effective to combine green and blue infrastructure, at the same time as getting additional biodiversity and saving money on drainage.
 GreenBlue Urban are happy to help with your project designs, as we all seek to improve the quality of life by creating outdoor spaces in harmony with nature.